 Allowance for credit losses related to off-balance sheet future funding commitments is recorded as a component of other liabilities.
 Changes in the provision for credit losses for both the assets and their related unfunded commitments are recognized through net (loss) income on the condensed consolidated statements of comprehensive (loss) income.
-The following table presents the components of (provision for) benefit from credit losses for the six months ended June 30, 2022, and June 30, 2021:
+The following table presents the components of (provision for) benefit from credit losses for the nine months ended September 30, 2022, and September 30, 2021:

-Six Months Ended June 30, Six Months Ended June 30, (in thousands) 2022 2021 (Provision for) benefit from credit losses on: Loans held-for-investment \$ (16,490) \$ 8,996 Other liabilities (1,337) 316 Recoveries of amounts previously written off 512 - Total (provision for) benefit from credit losses \$ (17,315) \$ 9,312
+(in thousands) lonths Ended tember 30, 2022 Nine Months Ended September 30, 2021 (Provision for) benefit from credit losses on: Loans held-for-investment \$ (51,821) \$ (21,187) Other liabilities (1,448) (3,625) Recoveries of amounts previously written off 512 - Total (provision for) benefit from credit losses \$ (52,757) \$ (24,812)

-During the six months ended June 30, 2022, we recorded a provision for credit losses of (17.3) million.
-The increase in our estimate of allowance for credit losses was primarily driven by a write-off of (10.1) million on the sale of a loan and an increase of (4.0) million in the provision on a collateral-dependent loan.
-The remaining increase in our provision for credit losses was related to changes in the portfolio mix and implementing in our analysis a more conservative macroeconomic forecast due to an elevated uncertainty for macroeconomic outlook due to inflationary pressures, continuing supply chain disruptions, interest rate volatility and other factors, partially offset by a recovery of amounts previously written off of 0.5 million.
+During the nine months ended September 30, 2022, we recorded a provision for credit losses of (52.8) million.
+The increase in our estimate of allowance for credit losses was primarily driven by the addition of three new loans assigned a rating of "5" that were deemed to be collateral-dependent, which resulted in a provision for credit losses of (32.8) million and a write-off of (10.1) million on the sale of a loan.
+The remaining increase in our provision for credit losses was related to changes in the portfolio mix and implementing in our analysis a more conservative macroeconomic forecast driven by elevated macroeconomic uncertainty resulting from inflationary pressures, continuing supply chain disruptions, interest rate volatility and other factors, partially offset by a recovery of amounts previously written off of 0.5 million.